kungumasakthivel/Login-Register/README.md

 `app.js' file consist of third party packages which help to connect the database, encrypt the user password, generate JWT token for sub-request authentication and more.
-API (end points) are written here with prefered methods like   get, put, post or DELETE are over here.
+API (end points) are written here with prefered methods like GET, PUT, POST or DELETE are over here.

 Don't forgot to run `npm install` to install all dependency mentioned in the padkage.json file.
 It help's to install all the dependency in one run.